Ajaydwivedi2/TinDog-/README.md

-# Daily-Journal
+# TinDog
 > Welcome to our project!
 This is a website for dogs to make friends nearby.
-The aim of creatinig this project was to learn how to use Bootstrap to make a beautiful web page.
+The aim of creatinig this project was to learn how to use Front-end framework Bootstrap.
 > Live demo [_here_](https://ajaydwivedi2.github.io/TinDog-/). <!-- If you have the project hosted somewhere, include the link here. -->

 ![App Screenshot](images/TinDog.png)